 |Tue 29-06-2021, 10:00Charlestown, Cornwall||Sun 04-07-2021, 18:00Charlestown, Cornwall||Anny of Charlestown||5 Nights||AY21/07|

 Join your tall ship Anny in the Historic setting of Charlestown Harbour as seen in the TV drama Poldark.
-Enjoy your break sailing east along the Cornish coast with places to stop overnight ranging from ports like Mevagissey to mysterious anchorages like Silver Mine Cove, or it could be Fowey, Polruan or the Helford and the Fal.
+Enjoy your break sailing along the South Cornish Coast to the enchanted Isles of Scilly.

 Whether you are an experienced sailor or a complete beginner, the professional crew will train you to be guest crew from the moment you arrive, with the intention that everybody works together to sail the ship.
 The common thread to all Classic Sailing holidays is ‘Hands on’ participation on ships that use ropes, blocks and tackles and ‘people power’ to set sail.

 We cater for a wide range of ages and physical abilities and how much you are expected to do varies a bit between vessels.
 See the vessel tab above which explains all about the ‘sailing style’ and what to expect in terms of hands on participation.
 There is a lot of information about day to day life, the ships facilities and accommodation on the vessel pages.

 Every customer sailing with us will need to fill in basic medical questions on their booking application.
 If you are not sure if your current level of fitness and agility are up to a voyage, then please ring the Classic Sailing Office on 01872 58 00 22 and we can chat through your concerns and possibly find options that might suit you better.

 This historic private harbour is the home port of Anny and Mascotte, but there are often several tall ships in the dock and you never quite know what you will find.